warpdotdev/warp-cli-survey/README.md

-# To install and run
+# tl; dr: To install and run

 `curl -s https://raw.githubusercontent.com/zachlloyd/denver-survey-client/master/install.sh | bash && /tmp/dsurvey`

-# What is this scary code I'm about to run...

-This repo contains code for the Denver CLI survey.
-You really only should be running this if you have some connection to Denver or someone you trust asked you to fill it out.

-It's open source so that you can look at the code yourself and make sure we aren't doing anything fishy 🐠

-If you want more info, please email zach@denver.team

 # What is Denver?
 Denver is reimagining the command-line terminal as a modern, collaborative app.

-The core of denver will be a new, open-source terminal.
+The core of Denver will be a new, open-source terminal.
 It's not ready just yet.

+You can sign up to follow progress at https://denver.team

-# What is the Denver CLI survey?
+# What is this code I'm about to run...
-We are very early and are gathering data from developers on how they use the CLI and what their biggest pain points are.
+This repo contains code for the Denver CLI survey.
+The survey asks a number of questions about command-line usage (see below for full list).
+The goal is to put together some concrete data to help drive product direction.

+You only should be running this if you have some connection to Denver or someone you trust asked you to fill it out.

+It's open source so that you can look at the code yourself and make sure we aren't doing anything fishy 🐠

 We will keep this data confidential, but will share an aggregate data set once we have enough samples.

 By filling it out, you are helping us build a better product, and we very much appreciate that.

+If you want more info, please email zach@denver.team

 # What personal info does it collect?
 Only what you tell us.

 Leaving your email is optional - so feel free to omit if you want the survey results to be *anonymous*.
+But if you leave it we will send you your results and a view of the aggregate data as well.

 Uploading your shell history is also optional.
-Even if you do upload it, we *redact* all arguments and flag values first.
+If you do upload it, we *redact* all arguments and flag values first.

 # Why is this built as a CLI app rather than a SurveyMonkey or Typescript form?